chelsea-designs/DCFideas/README.md

 ### **Admin User:**

+* CRUD Ideas from Ideas Page:
     * The ability to add a new idea via Ideas page (C in idea CRUD).
     * The ability to read, update and delete user's own ideas via Ideas page (RUD in idea CRUD).
     * The ability to read other users idea via Ideas page (R in idea CRUD).
     * The ability to read full details other users ideas via Ideas page (R in idea CRUD).